Data Exchange Mappings¶

 attribute to not generate new elements, but instead to use existing elements of the set bound to the index specified in the iterative-binds-to

 attribute, starting at the element with ordinal 1.
+If a generated element is not present, the reading will stop with an error.

 The iterative-reset